AkashSDE/Churn_Prediction_MLOPS/README.md

 ## **Objective**

 To deploy a model on AWS which predicts whether the customer is going to churn in the near future or not.
+Check [here](https://akashsde.github.io/ChurnPrediction/) to understand how the ML model is created.

 ## **Tech Stack**